-This report also includes information relating to the specific verification of information given in the management report and in the documents addressed to shareholders.

-This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.
+This is a free translation into English of the Statutory Auditors' report on the proposed share capital decrease through cancellation of shares issued in French and is provided solely for the convenience of English-speaking readers.
+This report should be read in conjunction with, and is construed in accordance with, French law and professional auditing standards applicable in France.

-To the Shareholders,
+To the Shareholders.

-In compliance with the assignment entrusted to us by your Annual General Meeting, we hereby report to you, for the year ended 31 December 2009, on:
+In compliance with the assignment entrusted to us by your Annual General Meeting, we hereby report to you, for the year ended December 31, 2009, on:

-- the audit of the accompanying financial statements of Recylex S.A.; - the justification of our assessments; - the specific verifications and information required by law.
+- the audit of the accompanying financial statements of Recylex SA; - · the justification of our assessments; - the specific verifications and information required by law.